Toronto Food: A Destination Guide Of Where To Eat

 - Bar Raval

-- Drake Hotel (a bit scene-y but if that’s your thing)
+- Drake Hotel (a bit scene-y but it could be your thing)

-What are some of your favorite Toronto food spots?
-Share in the comments with me!
+What are favourite Toronto food spots?
+Share in the comments!